CluckeyMcCormick/fictional-guacamole/scripts/Blender/README.md

 animation.
 Running one of these scripts will create all the required keyframes (and probably a lot more than that too).

+### `pawn_clear_animation.py`
+While each of the animation scripts (should) destroy all animation data on the Pawn pieces and replace it with new animation data, SOMETIMES you just want the animation data gone.

+This script quickly goes over all the Pawn body parts (and the camera's rig), deleting the animation data.
+Note that this will leave the Pawn in whatever pose the current keyframe is.

 ## Execution Order
 In case you couldn't tell from our description of each script, they are meant to be run in a particular order, like so: